wilsonmar/wilsonmar.github.io/_posts/2018-08-17-salesforce-npsp-performance.md

 {% include _toc.html %}

-This is not documentation, but a step-by-step exploration.
+This is not documentation, but a step-by-step exploration tour with commentary.
 There are so few good examples of how Gatling is used.
 And I'd like to be useful to non-profits using Salesforce.

 1. Visit the repo: